-My wife and I traveled to La Fortuna, Costa Rica for our 11th wedding anniversary.
-It was an exhilirating, exhausting, amazing trip.
+Amy and I traveled to La Fortuna, Costa Rica for an exhilirating, exhausting, amazing trip.
 We ziplined, rappelled, rode horses, went white-water rafting, hiked into volcanoes, swam in thermal springs, and visited the wildlife of the Caño Negro river.
 We packed a lot of activities into five days.

 We arrived at the San Jose airport after two flights from the United States, and found our name on a posterboard at the airport held by Ronaldo, who quickly took us to our van, which would then shuttle us to the Lavas del Arenal hotel.